serjozhka/Degrees_of_complexity_STUF/README.md

 ## 2. Output data
 languages_everything.xlsx

-This file contains a summarizing table created using an R script and containing summary information for individual languages reflexing various aspects of their valency systems.
+This spreasdsheet was created using an R script and contains summary information for individual languages reflexing various aspects of their valency systems.
 This file was used for the preparation of the Appendix in the paper.

 ## 3. Code
 Degrees_of_complexity_STUF.R